-There have been a record number of recalls in 2016 due to suspected contamination by L. monocytogenes, although the actual number of cases reported have remained static over the last decade.
-The underlying reasons for the increase in recalls can be attributed to increased screening, improvement in diagnostic techniques and continuing trend of marketing ready-to-eat foods.
+The underlying reasons for the increase in recalls can be attributed to increased screening, improvement in diagnostic techniques and the continuing trend of marketing ready-to-eat foods.

-This session by expert speakers Dr. Keith Warriner & Dr. Azadeh Namvar will give an overview of L. monocytogenes that includes the characteristics of the pathogen and the mode in which it causes illness.
-A review of outbreaks and recalls will be provided with focus on recent incidents implicating apples, frozen vegetables and ice cream.
-New developments in Listeria control and detection will also be highlighted during the session.
-The event will conclude with discussion on changes in the industry to enhance the control of Listeria.
+Join this session by expert speaker Keith Warriner, who will provide an overview of L. monocytogenes, including the characteristics of the pathogen and how it causes illness.
+He’ll review the outbreaks and will focus on recent incidents implicating cheese and other food types.
+The session will feature new developments in Listeria control and detection.
+Warriner will further discuss the changes in the industry to enhance the control of Listeria.

 At the Q&A session following the live event, ask a question and get advice unique to your situation, directly from our expert speaker.

 Dr. Keith Warriner is currently a Professor within the Department of Food Science at University of Guelph, Canada.
 Dr. Warriner received his BSc in Food Science from the University of Nottingham, UK and PhD in Microbial Physiology from the University College of Wales Aberystwyth, UK.
 He later went on to work on biosensors within the University of Manchester, UK and subsequently returned to the University of Nottingham to...